ranjith19/pi-basel-estimate/readme.md

 Probability that two random numbers are coprime is (6/π^2).
 One can estimate the value of Pi by using random integers.

 I wrote a program in python to estimate the value of Pie using this method, mostly for fun.
+This is not the easiest nor the best way to estimate π but is just an interesting way to do so.

 ```
 $ time python pi.py